input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

   policy)

-We realize this through an ordered linked list i.e., formally, given a set of message digests; we have a directed graph with
+We realize this through an ordered linked list i.e., formally, given a set of message digests; we have a connected directed graph with

 - Nodes: message digests (we call these message digests a _key_)
 - Edges: there is an edge between nodes `a` and `b` iff `a < b` (ordered lexicographically) and there does not exist a node `k` such that `a < k` and `k < b`.

+We also require that each node has in and out degree at most one.

 In code, we represent this graph with the 'Node' type
 ```